Hurricane Prep for Businesses

 - Listen for Weather Updates on local stations and on NOAA Weather Radio.
 Don’t trust rumors and stay turned to the latest information.

-- Check Your Disaster Supplies Kit at work.
-Obtain any needed items.
+Check Your Disaster Supplies Kit at work.
+Obtain any needed items, including those needed during the pandemic such as soap, hand sanitizer and face coverings.
 Contact employees and instruct them to do the same.

 CHECKLIST: NO EVACUATION